 The Jovian Confederation ship books have spacecraft designs that are remarkably scientifically accurate and will repay careful study.
 The accuracy is due to precise oversight by Marc Vezina.

 Most luxurious of all is a room actually big enough to turn around in.
 This is still going to be tiny.
 Bunks and tables will fold up against the wall, and one won't be able to fold down everything simultaneously.
 Do some research on accommodation found in wet Naval vessels.
 For enlisted men, the US Navy manages to cram twelve crewmen into 100 m3, or 8.3 m3 per man.
 On a sleeper railroad train, it is a more expansive 10 m3 per person, once you add in the diner, baggage and lounge cars (150 m3 per car, 4 passenger cars, 1 diner, 1 baggage, 1 lounge equals 1050 m3 for about 100 people).

 Keeping a sense of rank having its privileges, it is very likely that the accommodations for the officers will be one step above that for the enlisted men.
 But you knew that already.

-Again, keep in mind that his is just the personal living space for the crew, not the entire habitable volume of the spacecraft.
-In this NASA report (warning, 2 MB PDF file) it implies that for the entire habitable volume the bare minimum is about 17 m3 per crewperson.
+Again, keep in mind that this is just the personal living space for the crew, not the entire habitable volume of the spacecraft.
+By the same token, the personal living space for the crew includes both the crew quarters and a common lounge area.

 What's in the Life Support room?
 Controls for the atmosphere, temperature, drinking and washing water, recycling, environmental heat radiators, hydroponics (if any) and algae tanks (if any).
 There will also be controls to trigger countermeasures if the air pressure suddenly drops.
 And maybe a canary in a cage.